 In Tokyo, travelers can find a little of everything, especially unexpected combinations.
 Want to drink a cup of coffee while cats curl up in your lap?
 Tokyo has you covered.
 Sing karaoke while sitting in a hot tub?
 No problem.
 The amount of choice in Tokyo can be a little overwhelming, so here are some suggestions of places to check out while traveling in Tokyo, Japan.

-1. Unusual Cafés
+1. Unusual Cafés in Tokyo

 If you want a different sort of drink experience, look no further than the variety of cafés in Tokyo.
 At cat cafés, patrons can be surrounded by cats while they enjoy a cup of coffee or tea.
 This is popular in Tokyo because of strict pet laws, and also because it’s just so cute.
 Animal cafés are popular in general – there are dog, rabbit and even owl cafés.